Azure/acs-engine/docs/clusterdefinition.md

 |extensionParameters|optional|extension parameters may be required by extensions.
 The format of the parameters is also extension dependant.|
 |rootURL|optional|url to the root location of extensions.
 The rootURL must have an extensions child folder that follows the extensions convention.
 The rootURL is mainly used for testing purposes.|

-You can find more information, as well as a list of extensions on the [extensions documentation] (extensions.md).
+You can find more information, as well as a list of extensions on the [extensions documentation](extensions.md).